 Twin bombings in Afghanistan's capital kill 22

+A member of the Afghan security forces stands guard near the site of two blasts in Kabul, Afghanistan, Tuesday, Jan.
+10, 2017.
 Two loud explosions have rocked the Afghan capital of Kabul, causing casualties.
-The target of the bla... .

 Comments